Sole trader or limited company?

 You would have limited liability protection

 Because a limited company is a separate legal entity from its directors, the company can own equipment, incur debts and pay bills in its own right.
-That means that if the company is sued, your personal assets, such as your house and car, cannot be seized to pay the debt, unless you have given a personal guarantee to a company creditor.
-If you are a sole trader, on the other hand, your assets could be seized to pay a business debt, because you and the business are legally the same entity.
+That means that if the company is sued, your assets, such as your house and car, cannot be seized to pay the debt unless you have given a personal guarantee to a company creditor.
+If you are a sole trader, on the other hand, your assets could be seized to pay the business debt, because you and the business are legally the same entity.

 Disadvantages of incorporation